julkue/form-components/src/docs/index.md

 Default: true

 When there's a message available on the site, this message will be focused for screen readers when the DOM is ready.

+**debug**

+Type: boolean
+Default: true

+Whether or not there should be debug logs.

 ## Currently Available Components